open-policy-agent/opa/v1/test/parsercases/README.md

 # Parser conformance corpus

-A YAML corpus of parser conformance cases: a Rego module in, an AST or diagnostics out.
+A YAML corpus of parser conformance cases: a Rego module or query in, an AST or diagnostics out.
 Every assertion a case makes is committed here, so a case is complete without a Go counterpart, and a new parser test can land as YAML only.

 ## Run order